Rigid divisors on surfaces: Classification of minimal -divisors

 Formally speaking, we consider weighted graphs with multiplicities below.
 Nonetheless, we will speak of `curves' instead of `vertices', and `self-intersection number' instead of `weight'.

 \begin{enumerate} \item Start with all curves of multiplicity 1 and unknown self-intersection. \item Form a list of partially defined divisors on $T$ (some curves may not yet have assigned a self-intersection number), increasing in each step one multiplicity $kC \mapsto (k+1)C$, such that the 1-decomposability condition is met.
-If $k=1$ this fixes $C^2$.
-This list is finite. \item For the remaining entries, fill unassigned self-intersection numbers in all possible ways, admitting a negative filtration and satisfying $D.K=n-2$ or, equivalently, $D^2=-n$. \item Remove divisors having a $(-1)$-curve which can be contracted or a $(-2)$-curve which can be twisted off. \end{enumerate}
+If $k=1$ this fixes $C^2$. \item For the remaining entries, fill unassigned self-intersection numbers in all possible ways, admitting a negative filtration and satisfying $D.K=n-2$ or, equivalently, $D^2=-n$. \item Remove divisors having a $(-1)$-curve which can be contracted or a $(-2)$-curve which can be twisted off. \end{enumerate}

 Graphs surviving the final step possess a 1-decomposition and a negative filtration, and have self-intersection number $-n$.
 Hence, if they are dual graphs of divisors, these are $(-n)$-divisors by \autoref{cor:numerical-criterion}.
 The resulting list then needs to be condensed, because it will contain multiple incarnations of the same divisor.
+Moreover, after Step (2) the resulting list will be infinite in general.
+Still any $(-n)$-divisor on a given graph will eventually be covered by this algorithm.
 The algorithm becomes more efficient if the following intermediate checks are also carried out during and after Step (2): \begin{enumerate} \item[(2')] Remove an entry from that list if there is a subdivisor violating the negatively closed property, \eg \intext{\tikzchain{1,1}} or \intext{\tikzchain{1,2,1}}. \item[(2'')] Remove divisors having a $(-1)$-curve which can be contracted or a $(-2)$-curve which can be twisted off. \end{enumerate}

 Since by \autoref{cor:exceptional-divisors}, $(-1)$-divisors can always be worked down to $(-1)$-curves, here we investigate spherelike divisors.

 \begin{example} If $T$ is a tree with two, three or four vertices, then no spherelike divisor on $T$ is minimal.
 We show this if $T$ is the four chain; the reasoning for the other cases is similar.
 The list of Step (2), cleaned up by (2'), is: